-- Fiber internet offers speeds up to 1Gbps with unlimited data and is available in most areas.
-However, installation costs may vary depending on your location and distance from the nearest fiber connection point.
+- Fibre internet offers speeds up to 1Gbps with unlimited data and is available in most areas.
+However, installation costs may vary depending on location and distance from the nearest fiber connection point.

-Landline telephone lines (DSL): DSL utilizes your telephone lines, but it doesn’t interrupt your phone use.
+Landline telephone lines (DSL): DSL utilizes your telephone lines but doesn’t interrupt your phone use.
 It’s a step above dial-up internet, but it’s still the slowest of all other modern options.
-DSL vs. cable internet isn’t much of a competition.
-Examples of DSL plans include CenturyLink’s 20 Mbps internet-only plan.
+DSL vs cable internet isn’t much of a competition.
+Examples of DSL internet plans include CenturyLink’s 20 Mbps internet-only plan.

-Fiber-optic lines (fiber): Fiber optic cables are a truly impressive development for data transfer.
-Fiber internet utilizes these optic lines that are made of many small fibers of glass.
-With this method, data is actually sent at the speed of light, since it is not electricity that is being sent through the lines, but light.
+Fiber-optic lines (fiber): Fiber optic cables are an imposing development for data transfer.
+Fibre internet utilizes these optic lines made of many tiny glass fibers.
+This method sends data at the speed of light since it is not electricity sent through the lines but light.
 Unfortunately, fiber internet isn’t readily available.
 Examples of fiber plans include AT&T’s gigabit internet service.

 DSL Internet Summary

-DSL Internet is a high speed internet service that provides DSL Internet to residential and commercial customers.
+DSL Internet is a high-speed service that provides DSL Internet to residential and commercial customers.
 DSL stands for Digital Subscriber Line, which means the data travels through phone lines instead of cables or fiber optic cables.
-This type of connection is usually more affordable than other types of connections because it uses existing infrastructure to provide broadband service.
+This type of connection is usually more affordable than other types because it uses existing infrastructure to provide broadband service.

 Cable Internet Summary

-Cable internet is the only home broadband service that can offer high-speed internet to customers in a cost-effective manner.
+Cable internet is the only home broadband service that can offer customers cost-effectively high-speed internet.
 The best part about cable is that you will never have to worry about not being able to connect with certain websites or services as it has unlimited bandwidth.
-Cable Internet provides great customer service and they are always willing to help with any problems you may be experiencing.
+Cable Internet provides excellent customer service and is always willing to help with any problems you may be experiencing.
 If you are looking for an affordable option for your home, talk to your local provider today!

 Fiber Internet Summary

-Fiber Internet is the latest development in high speed internet.
-It has been shown to be up to 100 times faster than traditional DSL and cable, with speeds of 1 Gigabit per second.
-Fiber Internet can also be shared by multiple users at once, making it perfect for businesses that need a lot of bandwidth but don't want to pay for it individually.
+Fibre Internet is the latest development in high-speed internet.
+It is 100 times faster than traditional DSL and cable, with speeds of 1 Gigabit per second.
+Fibre Internet can also be shared by multiple users at once, making it perfect for businesses that need a lot of bandwidth but don't want to pay for it individually.

 How Do Internet Service Connections Work?

-Internet service connections can be quite complicated.
-There are a lot of different factors that determine the quality and type of internet service you're going to get, like your location, your router type, how many people in your household use the internet on a daily basis...the list goes on!
-But we're here to break it down for you so that understanding internet service becomes less daunting.
+Internet service connections can be pretty complicated.
+There are a lot of different factors that determine the quality and type of internet service you're going to get, like your location, your router type, how many people in your household use the internet daily the list goes on!
+But we're here to break it down for you, so that understanding internet service becomes less daunting.

-We'll start with what an internet connection is and some basic terms related to it (just in case this is all new), then talk about the two main types of connections: DSL and cable.
-We'll finish up by discussing what you should consider when choosing an ISP provider.
+We'll start with an internet connection and some basic terms related to it (just in case this is all new), then talk about the two main types of connection: DSL and cable.
+We'll finish by discussing what you should consider when choosing an ISP provider.
 It's not as hard as it sounds!

 The Takeaway: Fiber Is King, but Isn’t Widely Available

-Fiber networks are an essential part of our society’s future infrastructure because they allow us access to high speed internet at all hours from home or work without having any issues such as slowing down due to peak use time periods.
-Fiber also provides consistent speeds which means no buffering while watching movies online like when using slower connections that can be interrupted easily during busy times in cyberspace.
+Fiber networks are essential to our society’s future infrastructure because they allow us access to high-speed internet at all hours from home or work without having any issues such as slowing down due to peak use periods.
+Fibre also provides consistent speeds, which means no buffering while watching movies online, like when using slower connections that can be interrupted quickly during busy times in cyberspace.

-Whether you're looking for Best internet service providers availability varies by location, but finding the best providers near you is easy with Ctvforme.
-We’ve done the research to help you compare pricing, speeds, features and more from 50+ of the State’s best internet providers, all in one place.
-You’ll find our US location map and tips to finding the right provider.
+Whether you're looking for the best internet service provider availability varies by location, but finding the best providers near you is easy with Ctvforme.
+We’ve done the research to help you compare pricing, speeds, features, and more from 50+ of the State’s best internet providers, all in one place.
+You’ll find our US location map and tips for finding the right provider.